Table of Contents

 Note

-After stopping the physical camera image rendering, the application can obtain physical camera image data through InputFrame and use this data for custom rendering.
+After stopping physical camera rendering, applications can use InputFrame to obtain physical camera images for custom rendering.

 Get transform updates

-You can obtain the transform data of objects in the scene after each frame update of the session through the PostSessionUpdate event.
+Access transform data of scene objects after per-frame session updates via the PostSessionUpdate event.

 Note